MicrosoftDocs/dynamics365smb-devitpro-pb/methods/jsonvalue-asboolean-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-The operation will succeed if the value was created from a Boolean using SetValue or if the value was parsed from a string containing one of the values : &quot;true&quot; or &quot;false&quot;.
+The operation will succeed if the value was created from a Boolean using SetValue or if the value was parsed from a string containing one of the values : &amp;quot;true&amp;quot; or &amp;quot;false&amp;quot;.
 The operation will fail with a run-time error otherwise.

 ## See Also
 [JsonValue Data Type](jsonvalue-data-type.md)